Starting a blog for the first time is an amazing, yet intimidating experience.

 - SEO will be more difficult.
 Google likes sites that are solely dedicated to a single topic because it knows exactly what that site is about.

-- It will be harder to monetize your blog.
+- Monetizing your blog will be harder.
 Money comes from direct, targeted traffic.
 If you’re spreading yourself too thin, you won’t get the quality traffic you need.

 If you really must talk about different things, I recommend starting a blog that’s totally separate.
 Unless you can really find a niche audience and still have very strong posts around each topic, it’s just not worth it.